Airtnp/Notes/Books/CMU 15-418 Parallel.md

 * S = N: Note, some notes
 * S = T: Todo, literally
 * S = R: Refer, cross reference
+* S = Q: Question, some questions, might be collected at the end